Growing Pains For Bitcoin As Rival Factions Split The Currency In Two

 — CoinDesk (@coindesk) August 1, 2017

 Traditionalists, on the other hand, favor a cautious approach to growth.
-They are also wary of government intervention, which could have a stifling effect on the overall ecosystem, if bitcoin grows too big too fast—a possibility that Wu and his allies shrug off.
-And they caution that bitcoin cash’s approach to increasing transaction speed could allow large organizations to control the network, at the expense of individuals.
+They are wary of government intervention, which could have a stifling effect on the overall ecosystem, if bitcoin grows too big too fast—a possibility that Wu and his allies shrug off.
+Traditionalists also caution that bitcoin cash’s approach to increasing transaction speed could allow large organizations to control the network, at the expense of individuals.

 Related: Inside The ICO Bubble: Why Initial Coin Offerings Have Raised More Than $1 Billion Since January